Constitution & Bylaws

 ARTICLE V OFFICERS AND THEIR DUTIES

 SECTION 5.1 The officers of the Society shall be: President, Vice President, Recording Secretary, Treasurer, Corresponding Secretary, Editor of the Newsletter, Website Coordinator, and Membership Secretary.
-Except for the Newsletter Editor and Website Coordinator, officers shall be elected in April for terms to begin in July, and they shall serve until their successors are elected.
+Except for the Newsletter Editor and Website Coordinator, officers shall be elected in April for terms to begin in July, and they shall serve until their successors take office.
 Only members in good standing may be elected to office or appointed to serve as committee chairs.
 Any vacancy occurring in the Executive Committee will be filled (for the remainder of the unexpired term) by a majority vote of the remaining members of the Executive Committee.
+If there are not enough members willing to fill all these offices, the Executive Committee will consist of at least a President, Secretary, and Treasurer.

 SECTION 5.2 The term of service for President and Vice President will be one (1) year.
 The President and Vice President may serve no more than three (3) consecutive years in their respective Offices.